 Hello, I'm Jeni.

-I help you navigate trauma from intimate deception, infidelity, & betrayal.
+I help people navigate the rupture of intimate deception, infidelity, and betrayal trauma.

 Breathe.
 Practice.
 Become.

 Scabology workshops, coaching, and other events have been developed to complement (not replace) counseling, therapy, psychotherapy, and other mental care modalities.
 Always consult with your mental and physical health care providers before registering.
 Wherever you get help, commit to giving yourself the time and space you need to heal.

 1. Scabology is all about expansion.
 Practice, be curious, learn, fail, soul, guts, change your mind, change your actions, learn some more, and then practice it all over again.
 This is the formula.
 Expansion is everything.
 To find an answer --- keep walking and it will come to you.

 2. I reverence Intimacy, closeness, and connection.
 Deceit, betrayal, infidelity, and porn don't do it for me.
 Equal partnerships, loyalty, kindness, and warmth do.